xiaoyingpu/csci208/[ ] 40_grammar.md

 Clojure, like Lisp, is known for having very simple grammar. [clojure official site](http://clojure.org/reader) describes how reader deals with Clojure grammar through various forms.

-The closest thing to BNF for Clojure is attached, from [github/ccw](https://github.com/laurentpetit/ccw/blob/3738a4fd768bcb0399630b7f6a6427a3066bdaa9/clojure-antlr-grammar/src/Clojure.g).
+The closest thing to BNF for Clojure is attached (deleted some for succinctness), from [github/ccw](https://github.com/laurentpetit/ccw/blob/3738a4fd768bcb0399630b7f6a6427a3066bdaa9/clojure-antlr-grammar/src/Clojure.g).

 ````